trinhhe/ASL/README.md

 ### Vector instructions
 - belief3_vector.h (on basis of belief3_unrolled.h)
 - use the optimized belief3.h unrolle the j-loop like in belief_simpleUnroll.h and use it for vector instructions
-- vecotr instructions should make flops run more efficiently
+- vector instructions should make flops run more efficiently
 - just started working on it